AnyChart/docs.anychart.com/Basic_Charts_Types/Sparkline_Chart.md

 {sample :width 688 :height 100}BCT\_Sparkline\_Chart\_17{sample}

-It's also possible to add a hatchfill to a point though the data - if you need to emphasize how the same numbered points differ.
+It's also possible to add a hatchfill to a point through the data - if you need to emphasize how the same numbered points differ.
 You need to define the data as the array in this case:

 ```
   chart2.data([{value: 20, hatchFill: {type: 'checkerboard'}}, 30, -10, {value: 20,hatchFill: {type: 'checkerboard'}}, -35, {value: -15, hatchFill: {type: 'checkerboard'}}, -40, 50]);